• Skip to primary navigation

 Faculty coordinator: Professor Mohammad Tabaar

-Core courses – students must take at least one of the following (listed in BOLD):
+Core Courses – students must take at least one of the following (listed in BOLD)

-• INTA 604 The Politics of the Contemporary Middle East (Tabaar) – CORE COURSE – Fall
+INTA 604 The Politics of the Contemporary Middle East (Tabaar) – CORE COURSE Fall

-• INTA 671 The Political Economy of the Middle East (TBD) – CORE COURSE – Fall
+INTA 671 The Political Economy of the Middle East (TBD) – CORE COURSE Fall

-• INTA 675 Religion and Politics in Iran (Tabaar) – Fall
+INTA 675 Religion and Politics in Iran (Tabaar) Fall

-• INTA 676 International Politics of the Middle East (Gause) – CORE COURSE – Spring
+INTA 676 International Politics of the Middle East (Gause) – CORE COURSE Spring

-• INTA 689 Understanding Terrorism (Howell)
+INTA 689 Understanding Terrorism (Howell) – not 100% certain this will be taught again

-• INTA 707 The Politics of Egypt (TBD) – Fall
+INTA 707 The Politics of Egypt (TBD) Fall

 Primary Sidebar